Valves | Your Best Guide for The most common 7 Types of Plumbing Water Valves

 Some valves are operated by turning a handle (or knob) on the valve.

-Other valves require flipping, rotating, or pushing to open and close them.
+Other valves require flipping, rotating, or pushing to open or close.

 Valves can be opened manually with tools such as pliers, wrenches, screwdrivers, hammers, and more.